hrusikeshnandy/springSecurityProject/README.md

 - create a data base
 - create a table user in the same database
 - insert some records to access
 - for bcrypting password, generate a password using any web site which generate normal text to bcrypt password.
-Then sore the same to database
+Then same the same to database